18. RDFox Docker Images¶

 Companion images accept the following subset of RDFox’s supported command line parameters:

 The RDFox command line parameters not accepted by companion images are irrelevant for initializing server directories and specifying them, or any unrecognized parameters, will cause the container to exit before taking any action.
-The container will also exit before taking any action in the case that the specified server directory contains files indicating that the directory has previously been initialized.

 See below for an example Docker run command for a companion image.